UFC On ESPN 14 Results: Khamzat Chimaev TKO's Rhys McKee And Sets A New UFC Record (Highlights) – MiddleEasy.com

-This next fight is the opener of the main card!
-Khamzat Chimaev looks to get his second win in 10 days as he faces Rhys McKee from inside Flash Forum on Yas Island in Abu Dhabi, United Arab Emirates.
+In the time period of just 10 days, Khamzat Chimaev earned a second UFC win against Rhys McKee in a welterweight bout from inside Flash Forum on Yas Island in Abu Dhabi, United Arab Emirates.

+Khamzat Chimaev made an octagon debut on July 15 where he made a quick work of John Phillips at UFC on ESPN 13.
+After this win he asked UFC to make another quick turn around.

 Round 1